lnsy-dev/pochade-web-boilerplate/README.md

 ### About Component Names

 Each component name is composed of Two words.
-If you submit a single word
+If you submit a single word the script will add -component at the end.
+This is to ensure compatibility with the HTML custom elements spec.

 ## Deleting a Component